Top 15 Popular Specflow Interview Questions

 Answer: Step binding files can be re-used even if they exist in separate source files & binding matching happens through a regex.

 The step bindings files are essentially partial classes attributed by [Binding] attribute.
-This ensures that all step bindings are available globally and can be used with Scenario Steps in different or same feature files.
+This ensures that all step bindings are available globally and can be used with Scenario Steps in different or the same feature files.

-Q #5) How can ambiguous step binding implementations be resolved?
+Q #5) How can ambiguous step-binding implementations be resolved?

 Answer: Specflow provides a mechanism to avoid ambiguous Step binding implementation using a concept called Scoped Bindings.

-This is useful in scenarios where you have similar steps in Scenarios in same or different feature files and if you want to treat both the Steps differently.
+This is useful in scenarios where you have similar steps in Scenarios in same or different feature files and if you want to treat both Steps differently.

 In a normal scenario, as all the step matching happens through Regex, and it’s a greedy match, you’ll have to ensure that you write a slightly different text (so that they do not match the same implementation) for steps even though they impact readability.